|

 Cairo, the canine warrior that was dropped into Bin Laden's compound, wore super-strong, flexible body armor and was outfitted with high-tech equipment that included “doggles” — specially designed and fitted dog goggles with night-vision and infrared capability that allowed the dog to see human heat forms through concrete walls.

-Did he know what he was seeing?
-Of course, thanks to superb military dog training and his super-keen sense of smell.
-The average dog has more than 220 million olfactory receptors in its nose compared to humans who have only about 5 million.
-All dogs rely on their sense of smell and acute hearing (assisted by ears that swivel to catch directional sound but a military dog's senses are even more heightened when he is told to "search".
+The dog has more than 220 million olfactory receptors in its nose compared to humans who have only about 5 million.
+That's why dogs rely on their sense of smell and acute hearing (assisted by ears that swivel to catch directional sound but a military dog's senses are even more heightened when he is told to "search".

-They have since set a new record for man-dog deployment.
+War dogs set a new record for man-dog deployment.
 "Last year canine parachute instructor Mike Forsythe and his dog Cara set the world record for highest man-dog parachute deployment, jumping from more than 30,100 feet up — the altitude transoceanic passenger jets fly at.
 Both Forsythe and Cara were wearing oxygen masks and skin protectors for the jump."

-Although most reports gloss over one aspect of a war dog's duty, he is trained to attack and disarm the enemy.
+Although most reports gloss over this aspect of a war dog's duty, he is trained to attack and disarm the enemy.
 According to Wikipedia, "In Belgium, Germany, the Netherlands and other European countries, as well as in the United States, Canada and Australia, the Malinois is bred primarily as a working dog for personal protection, detection, police work, search and rescue..."

 A K9 with bared fangs is the ultimate flight deterrent because whether confronting an enemy combatant or a thug in Chicago, a smart person would rather try to duck a bullet than evade a trained attack dog.